Lab: MSB 6.036

-Research: I am currently working as a Senior Research Assistant in Dr. Blackburn’s lab where I’ve built 13 years of experience in pulmonary research.
+Research: I am currently working as a Senior Research Assistant in Dr. Blackburn’s lab where I’ve built over 15 years of experience in pulmonary research.
 I am responsible for the organization and maintenance of rodent colonies to preserve strain lines by conducting mating, genotyping, gel zymography and hormonal replacement therapy.
-I developed and maintain a full mouse log database and an exchange folder to keep an accurate inventory and provide laboratory personnel and collaborators with overall mouse availability for ongoing and proposed research projects.
-To ensure that research projects are successfully accomplished, I schedule laboratory experiments by implementing breeding strategies and coordinating injections to efficiently and accurately guarantee the appropriate distribution of treated animals for research and provide knowledgeable advice to laboratory personnel in basic mouse handling and specialized laboratory animal manipulations under standard operating procedures and good laboratory practices.
-Additional responsibilities include the production and distribution of Peg-Ada, participation in tissue collection and analysis, chemical and radiation safety compliance, liquid and solid waste safety compliance, and other general lab management and administrative tasks.
-Recently, I began working on a scleroderma project to test the efficiency of the A2b-AR antagonist GS-6201 in skin fibrosis, where I’ve assisted in the development of the animal protocol and treated mice subcutaneously with bleomycin to generate skin fibrosis.
+I maintain a full mouse log database and an exchange folder to keep an accurate inventory and provide laboratory personnel and collaborators with overall mouse availability for ongoing and proposed research projects.
+To ensure that research projects are successfully accomplished, I schedule laboratory experiments by implementing breeding strategies and coordinating injections to efficiently and accurately guarantee the appropriate distribution of treated animals for research.
+Additional responsibilities include the production and distribution of Peg-Ada, chemical and radiation safety compliance, as well as liquid and solid waste safety compliance.

 Fun Facts: I received my MD degree with a major in Surgery from the Autonomous University of the State of Morelos, Mexico (international medical graduates are awarded a baccalaureate in Biology and Health Sciences).
 My clinical experience has been reinforced in this country as a Physician Assistant-Chart Reviewer at a pain management private practice clinic and the UTHealth School of Public Health, in conjunction with Texas Children’s Hospital and Baylor College of Medicine, where I performed clinical research in children with asthma.
 In my free time I enjoy spending time with my children and visiting museums and parks.